html2rss/html2rss-web/README.md

 Check out the git repository and…

+### using Devcontainer (recommended)

+Open the cloned repository in your devcontainer supporting IDE (i.e. VSCode).
+That's it.
+Happy coding.

 ### Using Docker

 This approach allows you to experiment without installing Ruby on your machine.